Khalem/Milestone-Project-3/README.md

 - General Redirects: I clicked on every possible button that would redirect, it all works as inteded.
 - Answering incorrect: Answering incorrectly will display your incorrect answer and will not advance you to the next question.
 Answering correctly with a spelling mistake will still advance you to the next quesiton.

+Upon manually testing certain aspects of the website, I learned that when you answered a question wrong then skipped it, the incorrect answer(s) would be displayed on the next riddle.
+It was an easy fix, I forgot to add in a line of code that would clear the incorrect list.

 #### Responsiveness
 I tested the responsiveness of this website with chrome developer tools and with [Responsinator](https://www.responsinator.com/).
 I saw no issue with any device.
 But just to be safe, I tested it with my own mobile and I am very pleased with the results.
 The website works on all browsers also.

 ## Deployment

 I deployed the website onto Heroku.
+There were some problems with the deployment.
+Upon pushing the site onto heroku, I got an error that a requirement could not be installed.
+At first I deleted 3 requirements that would not work on heroku.
+This lead to a problem with the code.
+The "unicode()" function would now not work.
+In the logs, I saw that heroku read it as an undefined variable.

 You can view the website [here!](https://khalem-milestone-project-3.herokuapp.com/)

 There is also a git repository which you can view [here.](https://github.com/Khalem/Milestone-Project-3)